Andresas106/MiniProjects/README.md

-# 50projects
+# Miniprojects
-In this repository i'm showing 50 projects that i've done using HTML, CSS & Javascript.
+In this repository i'm showing mini projects that i've done using HTML, CSS & Javascript.

 1. Expanding Cards
 2. Progress Steps